nikosxenakis/pumas_and_hares/README.md

 1,0,0 1,0,0 1,0,0
 ```

-Where the density of pumas are hares follows the landscape descriptor.
+Where the density of pumas and hares follows the landscape descriptor e.g. land, puma_density, hare_density.
+If a density is assigned to a non land square then it will be ignored and the square will be set to water.

 ### Parameters